How to find the perfect pair of shorts this summer

+Often dismissed as the unruly fashion child thanks to the denim cut-off, shorts are a major player this season.
 As seen on the runways of The Row to Saint Laurent, designers are re-discovering the charm of shorts.
 Versatility is their style power.
-From knee-length to the biker there is one to suit all, writes
+From knee-length to the biker there is one to suit all, writes Paula Burns

 Take a style note from the Danes on how to pull off cool short summer style at Baum und Pferdgarten.